Admissibility procedure

 There is no provision for a specific, separate personal interview in safe third country cases; information is taken from the screening interview.

-Applicants issued with a ‘Notice of Intent’ that inadmissibility is being considered can make written representations within strict time limits as to why they should not be considered for removal to a safe third country at all or to a specific country named in the Notice of Intent.
-This is considered before the inadmissibility decision is made and issued.
+Applicants for whom the UKVI is considering inadmissibility are issued with a ‘Notice of Intent’ of this fact and can make written representations within strict time limits as to why they should not be considered for removal to a safe third country at all or to a specific country or countries which are named in the Notice of Intent.
+If UKVI later identifies a different country of possible return, then a further Notice of Intent should be issued inviting representations regarding that country.
+This is considered before the inadmissibility decision is made and issued.[17]

 Appeal

-The result is that the only suspensive appeal against a third country removal would be where a human rights claim is not certified as clearly unfounded.
-When a decision is made that the person can be returned to a safe third country, a certificate is issued to that effect, and the decision can only be challenged by judicial review.
-The certificate that the case is unfounded can also only be challenged by judicial review.
-The scope of judicial review is described above in relation to the regular procedure, but in the case of a judicial review based on human rights, the court looks more closely at the substance of the decision.[7]
+When an inadmissibility decision is made that the person can be returned to a safe third country, a certificate is issued to that effect, and the decision can only be challenged by judicial review.
+The scope of judicial review is described above in relation to the regular procedure, but in the case of a judicial review based on human rights, the court looks more closely at the substance of the decision.[18]

 Legal assistance

-There are no special rules or restrictions applying to legal assistance in the safe third country procedure.), In principle an asylum seeker subject to a third country decision has the same opportunity as any other asylum seeker to obtain access to free legal representation
+There are no special rules or restrictions applying to legal assistance in the safe third country procedure.
+In principle an asylum seeker subject to a third country decision has the same opportunity as any other asylum seeker to obtain access to free legal representation (see Regular procedure – legal assistance).

 Judicial review is funded by legal aid, subject to the means of the asylum seeker and the merits of the case.
 However, as in all judicial reviews, this is broadly speaking only if the court grants permission for the judicial review.